kimsoomnin/PyCHAM/README.md

 act_w = activity coefficients for the wall (dimensionless) of components with indices
 		given in act_wi variable above

+accom_coeff_comp = names of components (corresponding to names in chemical scheme file)
+					with accommodation coefficients set by the user in the accom_coeff_user variable below, therefore length must equal that of accom_coeff_user.
+Multiple names must be separated by a comma.
+					For any components not mentioned in accom_coeff_comp, accommodation coefficient defaults to 1.0

+accom_coeff_user = accommodation coefficients (dimensionless) of the components with names
+					given in the variable accom_coeff_comp variable, therefore number of accommodation coefficients must equal number of names, with multiple coefficients separated by a comma.
+Can be a function of radius (m), in which case use the variable name radius, e.g: for NO2 and N2O5 with accommodation coefficients set to 1.0 and 6.09e-08/Rp, respectively, where Rp is radius of particle at a given time (m), the inputs are:
+					accom_coeff_comp = NO2, N2O5
+					accom_coeff_user = 1.0, 6.09e-08/radius

+					For any components not mentioned in accom_coeff_comp, accommodation coefficient defaults to 1.0

 pconct = Times (seconds) at which seed particles of number concentration given in pconc
 		are introduced to the chamber.
 If introduced at multiple times, separate times by a semicolon.